LaZeAsh/personal-website/content/Physics - Unit 1 test.md

 - Most of physics stuff is from the summary page on the kinematics note
 - Look at kinematics notes study that for the unit test
 - "Read the graph"
+- Hardest part of the test:
+	- Maximum total displacement in the positive & negative direction

 Unit 3 - 4 part calculation (if done without then you will get 1 point)